-10. More Calistoga Wineries – but this one has a big twist!
+10. More Calistoga Wineries – but this one has a big twist

 Perhaps the most eccentric of the Calistoga wineries is the Tank Garage.
-This winery is actually in an old retro 1930s gas station.
+The Tank Garage Winery is actually in an old retro 1930s gas station.
 You can book a wine tasting or just drop in.

 11. Natural Hot Springs

 The original Calistoga things to do was visiting its Natural Hot Springs.
 They have been a Calistoga tourist attraction since the 1880s.
-It is possible to stay at Indian Springs Resort, home to giant hot spring pools, or you book a spa treatment and get access.
+It is possible to stay at Indian Springs Resort, home to giant hot spring pools, or book a spa treatment and get access.

 12. Hot Air Balloon Ride

 One of the top things to do in Calistoga Ca is head into the skies!
 Calistoga has its own hot air balloon specialists with flights planned daily.
-The ride will set you back US$239 and you will have to get up very early (the flights leave between 5 am and 7 am so you have to be up before then).
+This one of Calistoga Ca attractions will set you back US$239 and you will have to get up very early (the flights leave between 5 am and 7 am so you have to be up before then).

 Once you land you can enjoy your post-flight breakfast with either a mimosa or a glass of sparkling wine.
 This is high on the Calistoga to-do list.

 13. See some Million Year Old Trees

-Like something out of an Enid Blyton novel, Calistoga has a Petrified Forest.
+Like something out of an Enid Blyton novel, there is a Petrified Forest Calistoga.
 The trees were caught up in lava flow millions of years ago and are now essentially fossils.
-The trees are a half mile walk or you can take a 1 mile guided walk.
+The trees at the Petrified Forest are a half-mile walk or you can take a 1 mile guided walk.

-14. Old Faithful California Style
+14. Old Faithful Geyser California Style

 Just like the Petrified Forest, the existence of the geyser is all linked back to a long-ago volcanic time.
-I did not expect to learn about ancient Volcanoes when I went to the Napa Valley!
+I did not expect to learn about ancient Volcanoes when I went to the Napa Valley.

 The Geyser is open 365 days a year (it has recovered from the fires) and admission is USD$15 for adults.
 There is also a goat farm and an area for Bocce.
 Bocce appears to be a thing in Napa as there is also a Bocce ground at Solage Calistoga.

 Napa Valley Tours

-Other Boutique Hotels in Calistoga
+Other Calistoga Boutique Hotels

 The latest opening in the area is the Calistoga Motor Lodge and Spa.
-This unique retro boutique hotel is like stepping back in time – in a modern and cool way.
+This unique retro boutique hotel is like stepping back in time – in a modern and cool way

 Getting to San Francisco

 There are some fantastic drives around San Francisco – from heading south down to LA to drive around the Napa Valley.
-Click here for Great Deals on Car Hire.

 Other things you might like to read

 ⇒ My post on A Luxury Travel Blog about the Napa Valley Wine Train

 ⇒ and also on A Luxury Travel Blog the Best Eating Experiences in the Napa Valley